County Monthly Tax Deed Auctions Now Conducted Entirely Online

 The tax should be collected from the tenant by the landlord and remitted to the Broward County Records Taxes and Treasury Division – Tourist Development Tax Section.

 For more information including registration forms, tax returns and filing instructions please visit the Tourist Development Tax webpage

 Records, Taxes and Treasury Division Best Practices Honored Nationally

 The National Association of County Recorders, Election Officials and Clerks (NACRC) recently recognized the Records, Taxes and Treasury Division (RTT) with a 2014 Best Practices Award for its unique achievements with the “Electronic Recording of Notice of Commencement Documents” project.
 More...

-Book and Page Numbers Not Assigned Beginning January 1, 2015
+Book and Page Numbers Not Assigned for Official Records Documents

-Beginning January 1, 2015, the Broward County Records, Taxes and Treasury Division will discontinue the use of Book and Page numbers for documents in the Official Records (“O”) book type, affecting the majority of the documents recorded.
-Effective Jan.
-1, an Instrument Number will be generated for these documents at the time of recording.
+As of Jan.
+1st, 2015, the Records, Taxes and Treasury Division discontinued the use of Book and Page numbers for documents in the Official Records (“O”) book type, affecting the majority of the documents recorded.
+An Instrument Number is now generated for these documents at the time of recording.
 More...